SOM3-1/random-hex-color-generator/README.md

-Here's a comprehensive `README.md` file that includes detailed descriptions for each method in your `random-hex-color-generator` package:
+Here's the updated `README.md` file with accurate descriptions for each method:

 ```markdown
 # Random Hex Color Generator